kglw-dot-net/phase1/setlists/_posts/2023-03-03-gashouder-amsterdam.md

 #### Notes
 Opening act [Los Bitchos](https://en.wikipedia.org/wiki/Los_Bitchos) was shouted out at the start of the show.
 Mr. Beat contained The Dripping Tap teases.
-After Horology, Joey asked for help from the audience determining which rave they should go to after the show.
 Automation was dedicated to [ChatGPT](https://en.wikipedia.org/wiki/ChatGPT).

 #### Recordings